Friedrich-M/Friedrich-M/README.md

 ### :man_technologist: About Me :
 I am an undergraduate in Zhejiang University.

-- :telescope: Working on Data Science & Machine Learning Research.
+- :telescope: Working on Computer Vision & Machine Learning Research.

-- :seedling: Exploring Technical Content Writing.

-- :zap: Watch Movies of Marvel Studio.

 - :mailbox:How to reach me: moulz1031@gmail.com